ADD CONDITION

 Is Sterile Water for Injection safe for use during pregnancy?

-Sterile Water for Injection is classified as Pregnancy Category C, meaning it should only be used if clearly needed, as its effects on fetal harm are unknown.
+Sterile Water for Injection is classified as Pregnancy Category C, meaning it should only be used if clearly needed, as animal studies have not been conducted.

-Store Sterile Water for Injection at 20 to 25°C (68 to 77°F) according to USP Controlled Room Temperature guidelines.
+Store Sterile Water for Injection at 20 to 25°C (68 to 77°F) to maintain its effectiveness.

 Packaging Info